BURMESE-SAN: Burmese NLP Benchmark for Evaluating Large Language Models: Acknowledgement

 \section{Acknowledgement}

 This research is supported by the National Research Foundation, Singapore, under its National Large Language Models Funding Initiative.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the National Research Foundation, Singapore.

-The authors also would like to express their sincere gratitude to the native-speaker annotators and quality control contributors for their careful work and linguistic expertise.
-We also thank our internship students from King Mongkut’s University of Technology Thonburi (KMUTT), Htoo Myat Min Bo and Wira Ye Yint, for their valuable assistance with data annotation and quality assurance.
+The authors also would like to express their sincere gratitude to the annotators and quality control contributors for their careful work and expertise.
+We also thank our internship students from King Mongkut’s University of Technology Thonburi, Htoo Myat Min Bo and Wira Ye Yint, for their valuable assistance with data annotation and quality assurance.